Maximizing the density of $K_t$'s in graphs of bounded degree and clique number: Computing and

-The closed neighborhood $N[v] \iso\T{r+2}{r}$ is detachable.
+We claim that the closed neighborhood $N[v] \iso\T{r+2}{r}$ is detachable.
 The border vertices are the four vertices in the parts of size 2; the largest clique on them is a $K_2$.
 A border vertex has at most 1 cross-edge.
-Since $2 + 1 < r$, Lemma \ref{lem:detach} shows $N[v]$ is detachable, and we are done by induction.
+Since $2 + 1 < r$, Lemma \ref{lem:detach} shows $N[v]$ is detachable.
+By Observation~\ref{obs:induction} we are done by induction.

 \begin{case}$G$ has a vertex $v$ such that $k_r(v) = 3$.\end{case}